AZO234/Arduino_SSD1306/README.md

 Library of OLED modules connect with SSD1306(I2C bus).

-First constrast instance of class SSD1306_I2C.
+First contrast instance of class SSD1306_I2C.
 Next call Initialize(1);
 Then draw with DrawPixel(); to framebuffer.
 Finally call Refresh(); to display from framebuffer.